jimz011/homekit-infused/README.md

 ## Thank you

-Thank you for taking your timing reading all this mess, I hope you have great fun with Home Assistant as I have and I will always try to help people out where I can, but as I said I am only an amateur so do not expect miracles :P.
+Thank you for taking your time reading all this mess, I hope you have great fun with Home Assistant as I have and I will always try to help people out where I can, but as I said I am only an amateur so do not expect miracles :P.
 Anyways have fun and see you next time!

 ## A very special thanks to